10 Elements that Impact Solar Panel Efficiency

 At today’s technology level, energy conversion is never 100% efficient.
 For example, the combustion engine used in cars has a maximum theoretical efficiency of 50%.
 But it’s closer to half of that in practice.

 Similarly, a solar panel can only convert a certain percentage of sunlight into electricity.
-The expression for that conversion percentage is efficiency rating.
+The expression for that conversion percentage is the efficiency rating.
 20% means the ability to convert 20% of the sunlight hitting the panel into electricity.

 Obviously, top-tier panels maximise energy output and can have the biggest impact on your power bill.
 But that doesn’t mean you can’t save with panels of lower efficiency ratings.